 Overview

 This lesson works best when every diagram is sequenced carefully.
-Students need to see how induction
+You need to see how induction

 rearranges charges first, and then how electric field lines give a model for the force that acts on